Orra E. Monnette: Civic life

 Throughout his life in Los Angeles, California, Orra Monnette served on numerous commissions and boards charged with public projects and the operation of various public organizations.
 Monnette was appointed to the Los Angeles Municipal Annexation Commission in 1913, to the Los Angeles City Planning Commission in 1920 and was made a member of the board of freeholders which framed Los Angeles’ city charter between 1923 and 1924.

 In 1914, Monnette was appointed to the Los Angeles Public Library Board, and reappointed every five years until his death in 1936.
 Monnette was elected president of the library board in 1916, and retained that office until his death as well.
 During the 23 years of his tenure, Monnette championed three major library bond packages which were supported by the citizens of Los Angeles.
 The bond packages allowed the city to build 48 branches throughout the Los Angeles area as well as the landmark art deco Central Library in Downtown Los Angeles.

 In 1907, Monnette became a Life Member of the Sons of the Revolution in the State of California.
 An avid genealogist, he brought experience and leadership to the evolution of the society's library, founded in 1893, which remains open free to the public as a public service of that organization.
 Mervin Jeremiah Monnette, Orra's father, joined him as a Life Member in 1908.

 On April 17, 1908, Monnette was admitted to life membership in the Society of Colonial Wars, General Society membership number 4176, California Society membership number 72.
 He was very active with the group and served as its "Governor" (president) of the California Society from 1915 to 1916.
 He held office in the General Society from 1916 to 1920.

+Monnette served as the National President of the Phi Kappa Psi fraternity from 1912-1914.

-Orra E. Monnette died in Los Angeles California in 1936; his death was noted in the Los Angeles City Council minutes following the passage of a resolution in his honor.
+Orra E. Monnette died in Los Angeles California on February 24th, 1936; his death was noted in the Los Angeles City Council minutes following the passage of a resolution in his honor.
 In addition to the placement of a memorial bronze bust of Monnette honoring him in the lobby of the Main Library, in 1961 his complete genealogical library of over 1,700 books on the subject and history, along with genealogical notes were given to the Los Angeles Public Library System.
 The book collection remains an important part of genealogy section for the Central Library, and the private papers and genealogical notes are held by accessible in the manuscript division.
 In 2006, the remainder of Monnette's personal papers were given to the Huntington Library in San Marino, California.

-A street in Koreatown (intersecting Western Avenue at the location of his father's former mansion) "Monnette Place" is named in his honor.
+Despite the misspelling, Monette Place, a small street in what is now L.A.'s Koreatown, was named in 1912 to honor Monnette – or rather his father Mervin, whose house was located right around the corner on Western Avenue.